Overview: Many options for composite lumber decking

 Higher-end composites have a superior grain and the most “woodlike” appearance and feel.
-Some of the priciest brands have subtle shadings and individual “grain” variations so that no one board is an exact replica of another.
+Some of the priciest brands for deck material options have subtle shadings and individual “grain” variations so that no one board is an exact replica of another.
 Some manufacturers buff each board at the factory to remove any “plastic” sheen.
 High-end composites, like Trex decking, also have a wider range of colors and matching add-ons such as railings, balusters, posts, post caps, skirts and decorative trim.
 These add-ons give your deck a beautiful look, but they don’t come cheap.
 They can easily be triple the cost of the decking boards.

 Smooth-textured composites can get slippery.
-If your deck is going to be used near a pool, or if you live in a climate where ice is an issue and the deck is going to be used as a main entry to the house, search for a style with a pronounced texture.
+If your deck is going to be used near a pool, or if you live in a climate where ice is an issue and the deck is going to be used as a main entry to the house, search deck material options for a style with a pronounced texture.